porkostomus/100-days-of-clojure-code/log.md

 Working on my [minesweeper game](https://porkostomus.gitlab.io/posts-output/2018-08-27-minesweeper/) in Reagent, rewriting the mine-detector that I had in [tsweep](https://github.com/porkostomus/tsweep) which is really funny because that was my very first Clojure project.

 Here's my new mine-detector.
-It's just a set of predicated for whether there's a mine in any of the 8 surrounding squares:
+It's just a set of predicates for whether there's a mine in any of the 8 surrounding squares:

 ```
 (defn mine? [x y]